singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 ## Equation of Regression Tree

-As we already know the equation of linear regression model which is equal to equation of a straight line.
+As we already know the equation of the linear regression model which is equal to the equation of a straight line.
 We also have an equation for Regression Tree.

 {% include math.html math_code="$f(x) =\displaystyle \sum_{m=1}^{M} C_m.1(X \epsilon R_m)$" style="margin-top:0.2em;" %}